rubysg/singapore/README.md

 ## Free WiFi

+Changi airport has it.

+[Comment: Changi airport is *amazing*.
+I returned from a trip one day and to get from the gate, through customers and into a taxi took FOUR minutes.]

+And the reboutable ladyironchef [lays down](http://www.ladyironchef.com/2013/08/cafes-free-wifi-singapore/) where the free wifi cafes are.

 ## Tipping

 No real need to tip.
 Leave a few coins if you'd like (to get rid of your coins).